 Delta Entry Requirements

-- Be at least 21 years old and be educated to degree level.
+- be at least 21 years old and educated to degree level

-- Hold an initial English teaching certificate, such as the Cambridge CELTA.
+- hold an initial English teaching certificate, such as the CELTA

-- Have around 2 years’ experience of teaching English as a foreign language, post initial qualification.
+- have at least 2 years’ experience of teaching English as a foreign language post initial qualification

-- Be able to demonstrate a high level understanding of the English language, as well as the principles and practice of English language teaching.
+- be able to demonstrate a high level of understanding of the English language as well as the principles and practice of English language teaching.

-If you are ready to take the next step in developing your English language teaching career, download our Delta application.
-Alternatively, find out more about the IH Bangkok Delta course at our centre in Bangkok or you can contact us at email@example.com.
+If you decide you are ready to take the next step, download our Delta application.
+Alternatively, find out more about the IH Bangkok and IH Chiang Mai Delta course by visiting our centre in Bangkok or Chiang Mai, or you can contact us at firstname.lastname@example.org.